SpellholdStudios/RuadRofhessaItemUpgrade/README.md

 #### Programs/tools used in creation

-- <a href="http://www.weidu.org/%7Ethebigg/"><acronym title="Weimer Dialogue Utility">WeiDU</acronym></a> by Wes Weimer, the bigg and Wisp
+- <a href="http://www.weidu.org/%7Ethebigg/">WeiDU</a> ("Weimer Dialogue Utility") by Wes Weimer, the bigg and Wisp.
-- <a href="http://forums.pocketplane.net/index.php/topic,25153.msg314249.html#msg314249">Near Infinity</a> by Jon Olav Hauglid, FredSRichardson and Argent77
+- <a href="http://forums.pocketplane.net/index.php/topic,25153.msg314249.html#msg314249">Near Infinity</a> by Jon Olav Hauglid, FredSRichardson and Argent77.
 - <a href="https://sorcerers.net/Games/dl.php?s=BG2&f=BG2/ShadowKeeper.zip"> ShadowKeeper</a> by Aaron O'Neil.
 - <a href="http://www.shsforums.net/topic/31285-infinity-explorer-v085/">Infinity Explorer</a>, by Dmitry Jemerov / bigmoshi.